-This Initial Environmental Examination (IEE) was prepared in relation to the upgrading and modernization of 17 TESDA technology institutions (TTIs), one per region, into industry-responsive innovation centers (Output 3).
-Each innovation center will have different areas of specialization supportive to the region's economic drivers.
+This Initial Environmental Examination (IEE) was prepared in relation to the upgrading and modernization of 17 TESDA technology institutions (TTIs), one per region, into industry-responsive innovation centers.
+To support the implementation of innovations within TESDA, Regional TVET Innovation Centers (RTICs) will be established in 16 regions and TTI facilities will be rehabilitated in 17 regions.
+Except for RTIC-Cebu, which has its own innovation center already,new RTICs will also be established within 16 TTIs.
+Each innovation center will have different areasof specialization supportive to the region's economic drivers.